 15.4 Cloud Flying

+Pilots must remain clear of cloud and in sight of ground or water at all times.
 Flying in cloud is prohibited.
 Where unintentional cloud flying occurs, a pilot may escape a points penalty by taking action to negate any advantage that may have been gained.
 This action must be done safely remembering that there may be other pilots in close proximity.

 The Meet Director may penalize a pilot for flying in cloud according to the advantage gained and safety issues.
-Disputes regarding cloud flying are to be resolved when infringements are observed by any Competition Official or three independent pilots marking a waypoint on their GPS when they observe the infringement.
+Disputes regarding cloud flying are to be resolved as per the NZHGPA competition Rules.
 Pilots are permitted to report infringements via the safety frequency.

 Penalties 1st offence – Zero day score